nobojithalder/LeetCode-Challenges/README.md

 # LeetCode-Challenges

-Welcome to **LeetCode-Challenges**, a repository dedicated to solving LeetCode problems with detailed explanations and well-documented code.
-The problems in this repository are inspired by the Neetcode 150 list.
-This project aims to enhance problem-solving skills and provide insights into common algorithmic challenges, benefiting both myself and others.
+Welcome to **LeetCode-Challenges**, a repository where I aim to solve LeetCode problems with detailed explanations and well-documented code—or at least give it my best shot.
+Inspired by the Neetcode 150 list, this project is all about improving problem-solving skills and sharing insights into common algorithmic challenges, with the hope of benefiting both myself and others.

 ---